stschiff/rarecoal/README.md

 This software implements tools to process and analyse genome sequencing data.
 The key program is called rarecoal, other programs in this package help with the data processing necessary to use rarecoal.
 A preprint on a project using this software can be found [here](http://biorxiv.org/content/early/2015/07/17/022723), and the mathematical derivations can be found under `doc/rarecoal.pdf`.

 ## Installation instructions
-* Download the Haskell install tool stack, available [here](https://github.com/commercialhaskell/stack).
+* Install the Haskell tool stack, available [here](https://github.com/commercialhaskell/stack).
 * Download this repository and unpack it.
 * Change directory into this repository
 * (Optional) run `stack setup` to install the correct compiler.
 If you are not sure whether you have the compiler already, you can directly go to the next step.
 It will tell you to run `stack setup` if you need to.